solid-contrib/conformance-test-harness/USAGE.md

 There are some test subject specific configuration properties in this file:
 ```
   solid-test:skip "acp"  # skip tests with these tags
-  solid-test:features "acp-legacy"  # enable the legacy mode for ACP to conform to an early version of the specification
 ```
 An example of this file is provided in the test repository (https://github.com/solid-contrib/specification-tests), containing descriptions of the following Solid implementations: